nselem/metabacording-workshop/README.md

 ## Authors

-The Metagenomics workshop overview is authored and maintained by the [community](https://github.com/datacarpentry/genomics-workshop/network/members).
+The Metabarcoding workshop overview is authored and maintained by the [community](https://github.com/datacarpentry/genomics-workshop/network/members).

 ## Citation